Advent of Code 2015 - Day 9 - All in a Single Night

 Part 1

-We are provided a list of distances between locations that Santa wishes to visit exactly once, starting and finishing at any location.
-For part one we are asked to determine what the shortest distance is for the shortest route that meets this criteria.
+We are provided with a list of distances between locations that Santa wishes to visit exactly once, starting and finishing at any location.
+For part one, we are asked to determine the shortest distance for the shortest route that meets this criterion.
 Like before, we start off by parsing the provided input into a structure that we can use going forward.

 type Location = string;